olcf-tutorials/local_mpi_to_gpu/README.md

 Notice that there are 14 total MPI ranks (numbered 0-13), with 7 ranks on each of the 2 compute nodes (h11n08 and h11n13), but their node-local MPI rank IDs are 0-6 within each node.
 Also notice that local MPI rank IDs 0-5 get mapped to GPUs 0-5, but local MPI rank ID 6 gets mapped to GPU 0; this is because of the round-robin fashion that we mapped ranks to GPUs.

+>NOTE: This simple example only shows how to use the node-local MPI rank IDs to map ranks to GPUs.
+However, the *mapping of MPI ranks to CPU cores* used in this example is not very efficient (since all MPI ranks are associated with CPU cores on the first socket of a node, while the GPUs those MPI ranks map to are on both sockets - i.e., the MPI ranks mapped to GPUs 3, 4, and 5 must reach across to the second socket to communicate with their GPUs).
+How you choose to map MPI ranks to CPU cores (defined via `jsrun`) will be specific to each application.
+For the example above, a better approach might be to create 2 resource sets per node (each consisting of the CPUs and GPUs on a socket - i.e., 21 physical CPU cores and 3 GPUs).
+That way, the MPI ranks on the first socket only have access to the GPUs on the first socket.

+>NOTE: GPUs IDs (as labeled by the CUDA runtime) start over at 0 within each resource set.
+So defining 2 resource sets per node (where each resource set consists of the CPUs and GPUs on a socket) would show the GPUs in the first resource set labeled as 0-2 and also the GPUs in the second resource set would be labeled as 0-2 (even though the GPUs in the second resource set would actually be GPUs 3-5 as shown on the node diagrams).

-NOTE: When multiple MPI ranks will access the same GPU, the <a href="https://www.olcf.ornl.gov/for-users/system-user-guides/summit/summit-user-guide/#volta-multi-process-service">CUDA Multi-Process Server (MPS)</a> should be started using `-alloc_flags gpumps` in your batch script.
+>NOTE: When multiple MPI ranks will access the same GPU, the <a href="https://www.olcf.ornl.gov/for-users/system-user-guides/summit/summit-user-guide/#volta-multi-process-service">CUDA Multi-Process Server (MPS)</a> should be started using `-alloc_flags gpumps` in your batch script.

 ## Helpful Links